GameServerManagers/LinuxGSM-Docs/Cronjobs.md

 `crontab -e`

 # Cronjob as user or root
 When setting up cronjobs there is a choice of running them as a user or as root.
 If an admin runs several servers and wants to centrally manage cronjobs then using the root crontab is a good idea.
-If an admin wants them sep[orated the the user crontab is best.
+If an admin wants them separated, the user crontab is best.

 # Crontab Syntax